tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **Purpose**: If the Test references an external authoritative source, specify that source authority in the Test definition.

 In BDQ, if a Test references some external authoritative source, e.g. a controlled vocabulary, an authority file, a registry, etc., it is important to specify that source authority in the Test definition.
-This allows implementers to know where to look for the authoritative information that they need to run the Test, and it allows users of the Test results to understand the basis for the Test's logic.
+This allows implementers to know where to look for the authoritative information that they need to run the Test.
+The souurce authority also allows users of the Test results to understand the basis for the Test's logic.

-In this Test, we are not referencing any external authoritative source, we are simply checking for the presence of a value in `dwc:footprintWKT`, so there is no source authority to specify.
+The new Test is not referencing any external authoritative source.
+We are simply checking for the presence of a value in `dwc:footprintWKT`, so there is no source authority to specify.
 Note that the definition of `dwc:footprintWKT` in Darwin Core is authoritative for this Test, but we do not need to specify that as a source authority in the Test definition, as it is implicit in the use of the term `dwc:footprintWKT` itself.

 ### 4.9 Generalize the Test? (non-normative)

 **Purpose**: If different users of the Test might have slightly different data quality needs with regard to that Test, consider generalizing the Test with a parameter.

-In BDQ, if different users of a Test might have slightly different data quality needs with regard to that Test, (such as checking if elevation values are in range within national boundaries for some national data set, rather than more general global minimum and maximum possible elevations), the Test can be generalized with a parameter, allowing different users to specify slightly different behaviors for the Test, while retaining the same internal logic.
+Different users of a Test might have slightly different data quality needs with regard to that Test.
+For example, checking if elevation values are in range within national boundaries for some national data set, rather than more general global minimum and maximum possible elevations.
+In such cases, in BDQ, the Test can be generalized with one or parameters, allowing different users to specify slightly different behaviors for the Test, while retaining the same internal logic.

 In this Test, we are simply checking for the presence of a value in `dwc:footprintWKT`, so there is no need to generalize the Test with a parameter.